 “Go ahead… you’d be doing me a favor,” The doctor deadpanned.
 “I have nobody in my life and never have.
 My life is loveless.
 All of my pets have left me after less than 2 weeks, just straight up escaped one way or another.
 Plants in my apartment are dead.
 My last one night stand left me midway thru my third stroke… had to wrap that one up manually, if ya know what I mean.
 Is my inner Bob Ross painting you a vivid enough picture here?
 So do it!
 END ME!”
 The doctor finished with a pathetic yelp.

 “Vuck that shit, too much drama,” the Hoover of hemoglobin lamented.
 “Let me buy choo a drink… I could use a new underling.”

 “You’d do that for me?”

-“More like do it too choo, but same diff,” the blood sucker corrected his new minion-elect.
+“More like do it to choo, but same diff,” the bloodsucker corrected his new minion-elect.
 Dracula put his hand around Harker’s shoulder and squeezed him tight, like you would a close friend, and said, “now let’s go take avay choor villpower and make choo my new play toy.”

-“I like where your mind’s at,” Harker replied with a doofy grin.
+“I like where your mind’s at,” Harker replied with a goofy grin.

 “So good,” the type 2 stricken monster cackled.
 “I think I’ll have another!”
 Dracula tossed a couple packs of Splenda in his coat pocket and then immediately went hunting for his next artificially sweetened meat popsicle.

-Thus beginning a new reign of terror, the artificially sweet reign of DIABETIC DRACULA!
+Thus begins a new reign of terror, the artificially sweet reign of DIABETIC DRACULA!
 (Cue lightning strike and ominous MOOG music)